 Spear Spring Farm is working to help push forward the local, healthy food movement.
-We want to help people to eat healthier and tastier food that is grown in harmony with our environment.
+We want to help people eat healthier and tastier food that is grown in harmony with the land the provides for us.
 We believe that being a farmer is a noble calling - we feed people and work really hard to give people the chance to eat well.
 But the agricultural population across the country is aging, our food systems are systematically failing in shockingly predictable ways and the repercussions are felt across all areas of of the country - from the cost of wheat to the recalls on contaminated produce and meat.
 People will only have the option of eating affordable, responsibly grown, healthy food if local diversified farmers can make a living wage, save for retirement, and help send their kids to college.
 We are striving to be a model for an economically AND environmentally sustainable farm.
 As we work towards this goal, we will share what we learn with other local farmers to help them earn a living wage too!

 Join us in our mission!
 Sign up for our “Your Choice” weekly CSA program.
 Visit our Farm Store, buy what you like and feel good knowing that your dollars spent locally will also go to support LOCAL jobs, other local businesses and will help strengthen not only a food system you can trust in, but our local economy across all facets of commerce.
-Support other local farms - they’re part of the movement too.
+Support other local farms and food producers - they’re part of the movement too.
 And tell your friends to join in...
 When responsible and sustainable farmers thrive, everybody eats well!

 Robert Spear acquired the land that is now Spear Spring Farm in 1735, as part of the grant of 42 parcels (his was 21), indirectly, by the English Crown to encourage European settlement of what is now is now the town of Warren.
 All of the parcels abutted the St. George River, since it was the principal means of reliable transportation and potential commerce.
 Robert and his family settled the land in 1736 and it was owned continuously by members of the Spear family until we acquired it 2016.